DanielKrawisz/data/README.md

 # Version 1 progress

 This library is an alpha product.
 This is what is planned for version 1.
   * use c++ 20 concepts to define interfaces.
+(See c++20 branch)
   * everything needs to be properly tested.
-There are tests now but they are inadequate.
+There are tests now but they are incomplete.
-  * required fixes
+  * documentation.
-    * bug in linked list which means it can't be copied properly.
-  * new features
+  * new features to be included.
     * finite size signed and unsigned numbers for every size.
+There are versions of these types already but not everything about them works.
+See c++20 branch for overhauled versions.
     * list works more like Mathematica's List.
     * minimal polynomials using NTL.
-    * finite fields
+    * finite fields.
+Right now we do prime fields but we need to be able to generate minimal polynomials for arbitrary finite fields.
     * elliptic curves using NTL.
     * permutations
     * merge sort